 The Memorial Centre for Entrepreneurship

 Open to students, faculty and staff to help promote entrepreneurship and the development of new ideas, the Memorial Centre for Entrepreneurship offers programs, funding, events and resources to inspire and support start-ups.
+In 2019, MCE was recognized as one of the top five emerging entrepreneurship centres in the world.

 The Centre for Social Enterprise